 In a typical market the options to reach an audience are straight forward.
 Here’s a list with pros and cons:

 - Direct mail - the old, tired, but reliable workhorse offering targeted solutions.
-There’s been a very apparent diminishing of return.
-But, it’s still a contender for some many reasons.
+There’s been an apparent diminishing of return.
+But, it’s still a contender for so many reasons.

 - Facebook - new, exciting, and frustrating.
-Delivering abundant leads that are unqualified, unmotivated and difficult to convert from the virtual environment of a touchscreen or monitor to the real-world respect and sense of responsibility of a human.
+Delivering so many leads that are unqualified, unmotivated and difficult to convert; getting them from the virtual environment of a touchscreen or monitor, to the real-world respect and sense of responsibility of a human is difficult.

 - Pay-per-click (AdWords) - rock solid performance, quality leads, but never enough quantity to build a string of great months together.

 - Newspaper - lots of opportunities for creative expression, but expensive (ridiculously so in most markets), ineffective and unreliable.

 - Radio - great for branding, but untargeted and ineffective unless paired with a strong lead gen solution.

 - TV (Broadcast) - very expensive, untargeted and requires the correct message (often the message that works best is not a desirable message for promotion a brand (think Wanted 21).